 - Eco Cooking and Basket Boat Tour – This one was actually recommended by our hotel, and I’m kicking myself for not booking this after seeing the glowing review.

-- Lantern Making Class – By now you should have noticed all the beautiful and colorful silk lantern all over Hoi An.
+- Lantern Making Class – By now you should have noticed all the beautiful and colorful silk lanterns all over Hoi An.
 Well, you could learn how to make this yourself!
 You get to take home your creation too which makes for a great souvenir.

 - Hue and Da Nang Day tour – If you’ve had enough of Hoi An, you can try this tour to see what the nearby cities look like.
 I personally have been curious to go to Hue!

-OK, I’ll save your time by telling you what NOT to do – Don’t book a trip to Cham Islands.
+OK, I’ll save you time by telling you what NOT to do – Don’t book a trip to Cham Islands.
 I don’t know if we just had a bad tour operator, but the entire trip was not the beach paradise getaway we thought it would be.
-I’m sure Cham Island is actually beautiful and rich in history, but i feel the tour I went on did not do it justice.
+I’m sure Cham Island is actually beautiful and rich in history, but I feel the tour I went on did not do it justice.

 So that’s how I spent my 3 days in Hoi An.
 If you have any questions or feedback regarding this itinerary, please comment below!
 I’ll try to reply to each comment 🙂